Carrie's Story

 I knew I was surrounded with not just a renowned medical team but an incredible support team of caring competent nurses and staff, including a nutritionist to help me fuel my body with the strength it needed, oncology nurses who immediately jumped into action when I experienced an allergic reaction to my chemotherapy.
 I am also grateful Rush provides integrative therapies.
 My work with Angela Lorbeck helped me manage my chemotherapy side effects through acupuncture, reducing my nausea, keeping me grounded, and improving my energy.

-The Rush University Cancer Center provides access to so many incredible resources to help through diagnosis, treatment and management not just of the disease, but of the entire well-being of yourself and your family.
+Rush provides access to so many incredible resources to help through diagnosis, treatment and management not just of the disease, but of the entire well-being of yourself and your family.
 I am grateful to the many who rallied alongside me and who continue to help me be a survivor and chase after my two healthy, rambunctious sons.

 Related Stories